Leslie Van Houten Of The Manson Family Murderers Has Been Recommended For Parole

 — Reuters Top News (@Reuters) January 31, 2019

 Van Houten, who was considered one of the most prominent leaders of the cult, is now 69-years-old.
 She has spent five decades in jail and has just made her most recent attempt to plead for her release.
-The California Board of Parole Hearings believes she is no longer a threat and has recommended governor Jerry Brown twice to order her release.
+The California Board of Parole Hearings believes she is no longer a threat and has recommended Governor Jerry Brown twice to order her release.
 Both times he has refused.
 He refusal was followed by a petition signed by 140,000 people encouraging her release.

-If Van Houten’s most recent bid goes through, newly elected Governor Gavin Newsom will be the one who makes the ultimate decision.
+If Van Houten’s most recent bid goes through, newly-elected Governor Gavin Newsom will be the one who makes the ultimate decision.
 Even if he does decide to release her, the process will still likely take 150 days.
 In the meantime, she will remain in the California Institute for Women.

 Sharon Tate’s sister Debra attended the proceedings and strongly disapproves of the recommendation for parole.
 After what she did to her sister, Debra believes that Van Houten deserves to live out the rest of her days behind bars.
 “I just have to hope and pray that the governor comes to the right decision and keeps Van Houten behind bars,” she said according to the Daily Mail.